Flightradar24/fr24api-sdk-python/README.md

 ## Contributing

 Contributions are welcome!
-Please see `CONTRIBUTING.md` (to be created) for guidelines.
+Please see `CONTRIBUTING.md` for guidelines.

 ## License